atapas/flicks-admin/README.md

 ## 🚀 Deployed On Vercel
 - [Check the deployed app](https://flicks-admin.vercel.app/)

+## 🤲 Want to Motivate?
+Who doesn't need motivation?
+Please give the project a star(⭐) and/or share it in your dev circle.

 ## 🏃‍♀️ Run It Locally
 Check this [Readme file](app/README.md) for more information about how to run the application locally.